 The $20/month price is great and will help a lot of low-income families and seniors because the average price for regular plans offered by local ISPs with the same speeds costs between $50-85/month.

 For those who are interested, keep an eye out in the mail because eligible households will be receiving a letter from the Government of Canada.
 The letter will contain an access code that is required when signing up for the Connecting Families online portal.
 The provided access code will remain valid for the entire duration of the initiative as long as the household remains eligible.
 However, access to this discounted Internet service will depend on the availability in your area.
+For example, if you live in Montreal and you reside somewhere with the area code 438, make sure that enter your correct address when looking up your eligibility.

 Anyone who’s planning to apply for this affordable Internet service?
 For those of you who are not from Canada, does your local government offer a similar type of affordable Internet service for low-income families and senior citizens?